icanooooo/dbt_airbnb_modelling/README.md

 This repo is used for learning purposes.
 The project aims to use DBT for Data Modelling with Airbnb ingested from Google Cloud Storage, hosted on Google BigQuery, and are visualized with Looker Studio.

+### Data & Project Overview

+The data we used is from <a href='https://insideairbnb.com/get-the-data/'>Inside Airbnb</a>, consisting three datasets of lstings, neighbourhoods, and reviews from CSV files.
+We upload these csv data to google cloud storage and then we want to create a script to ingest it, putting it on on Google Bigquery.
+With these data sources we want to create dimensional and fact table models, cleansing it to be ready for use, and finally to create a datamart.
+We also create more dimensional table for hosts (from listings tables) and reviewers (from reviews table).

+Details of how the lineage graph works will be explain more in the Data Build Tool (DBT) section of this documentation.

 ### Airflow

 We use airflow to orchestrate our DAGs and task.
 To build airflow with docker, I created 4 docker images from apache-airflow which is init-airflow, Airflow database, scheduler, and webserver.